-The Group is exposed to currency risk on purchases that are denominated in currency other than the respective functional currencies of the Group entities, primarily the Australian dollar and Brazilian Real.
-The currencies in which these transactions primarily are denominated are AUD and Brazilian Real (BRL).
+The Group is exposed to currency risk on purchases that are denominated in currency other than the respective functional currencies of the Group entities, primarily the Australian dollar (AUD) and Brazilian Real (BRL).
+The currencies in which these transactions primarily are denominated are AUD and BRL.

-The Group investment in its Brazilian subsidiary is not hedged as those currency positions are considered to be long term in nature.
+The Group investment in its Brazilian subsidiary is denominated in AUD and is not hedged as those currency positions are considered to be long term in nature.